davlaj/lab1-secure-etl-glue-s3-kms/logs/lab1_setup_commands.md

 # Lab 1 – AWS Secure ETL Setup Commands

-These are the CLI commands used to prepare the environment for Lab 1.
+These are the CLI commands used to prepare the environment for and execute Lab 1.

 ```bash
 # 1. Create S3 buckets